Redux and Twitter Architecture Patterns in Vanilla JavaScript

 Redux Pattern Implementation

 An implementation of the Redux pattern using vanilla JavaScript.
-This custom Store
+This custom Store class manages state using a reducer and

 supports dispatching actions and subscribing to state changes.